 Individual Counseling – Caseloads may include clients dealing with psychological concerns, as well as vocational and academic issues.
-Training in different psychotherapeutic models occurs in individual supervision and in case conference.
+Training in different psychotherapeutic models occurs in individual supervision and in group supervision/case conference.
 Psychology Interns also participate in the Practice Issues Seminar.
 A minimum of two hours per week are spent in individual supervision to deal with the trainee's caseload and related issues.
 Trainees are encouraged to seek out senior staff with varying perspectives.

 Groups – Counseling and Consultation Service offers a number of therapy groups.
 Counseling and psychotherapy groups deal with broadly defined psychological issues and/or client populations.
 During orientation, trainees receive an introduction to group strategies and training specific to group facilitation at CCS.
 Additional training occurs in the supervision sessions spent with senior staff co-leaders.
 Psychology interns also participate in group supervision seminar spring semester.

 Triage and Urgent – Psychology interns provide phone triage screening and urgent counseling to students seeking services at CCS.
 Each phone triage appointment is expected to be approximately 15-20 minutes in length, with the goals of evaluating the student's concerns and then arranging the appropriate services or crisis intervention, if necessary.
 Urgent Counseling appointments are in-person appointments with a focus on crisis intervention.
-Training in diagnostic interviewing takes place in individual supervision, case conference and during orientation training.
+Training in diagnostic interviewing takes place in individual supervision, group supervision/case conference and during orientation training.
 Trainees are required to observe and do conjoint interviewing with a Senior Staff person during the beginning of the traineeship.
 This opportunity continues throughout the year as needed/requested.

 Crisis Intervention – Trainees will be involved in managing crisis situations in a variety of activities, including the provision of urgent counseling, managing their own caseloads and serving on one of CCS’s crisis teams.
 The crisis team is comprised of senior staff, interns and fellows.
 Crisis teams respond to campus crisis events such as a student death, etc. Training in crisis intervention is provided during orientation, in ongoing supervision and in debriefing following involvement in crisis situations.